oscar-system/Oscar.jl/docs/src/AlgebraicGeometry/AlgebraicSets/AffineAlgebraicSet.md

 ```

 ## Constructors
-The recommended way to create an algebraic set is as a
-vanishing locus of an ideal or a multivariate polynomial.
+One can create an algebraic set from an ideal or a multivariate polynomial.
 ```@docs
 algebraic_set(I::MPolyIdeal{<:MPolyElem}; check::Bool=true)
 algebraic_set(f::MPolyElem; check::Bool=true)